WHAT’S IN THIS REVIEW?

 With 15 years of experience, you’d expect Hotspot Shield to have apps for almost every platform imaginable, and they do come up with the goods.

-They might not be as popular as they once were, but desktop devices are still a staple of any home, and they’re seeing increasing use during lockdown.
-Happily, you’ll find apps for every major OS:
+They might not be as popular as they once were, but desktop devices are still a staple of any home.
+Happily, you’ll find apps for every major OS with Hotspot Shield:

 The desktop app is reasonably slick, with a simple UI that is easy to understand.
 You can keep an eye on your daily data use, although there’s no way to bring up more advanced information.